vksubramanian73/ccnl-research/README.md

 # ccnl-research
-Gridworld-based Q-learning simulations and experimental design done as a part of my research with the CCNL lab at Harvard
+Gridworld-based Q-learning simulations and web-based experimental design done as a part of my research with the Computational Cognitive Neuroscience Lab at Harvard